ComPath/ComPath/README.rst

 ComPath |build| |coverage| |docs| |zenodo|
 ==========================================
-An interactive and extensible web application for comparative analysis of pathway databases
+An integrative and extensible web application for exploring, analyzing, and curating pathway databases.

 This package exposes the Bio2BEL pathway packages into a web application containing multiple built-in visualization and analytics tools allowing for their analysis and comparison.
 By default, this packages wraps the following default